elinefwd/garage/README.md

 ### 3. Run the Project
 Execute the application by clicking the green play button in IntelliJ IDEA.

-### Database Initialization
+### 4. Database Initialization Steps
+### Step 1: Automatic Database Creation
-The application is configured to automatically create the PostgreSQL database schema and populate it with predefined data upon startup.
-This includes data from the `data.sql` file.
-All other data should be added manually using Postman or PGAdmin.
+- The application automatically creates the PostgreSQL database schema and populates it with predefined data upon startup.

-**Ensure you connect your database to your IntelliJ project by using the database tool window on the right.
-Add your PostgreSQL database.**

-Update the following properties in the `application.properties` file as required for your environment: properties spring.datasource.url=jdbc:postgresql://localhost:5432/your_database_name spring.datasource.username=your_database_username spring.datasource.password=your_database_password
+### Step 2: Connect Your Database
+- Use the **Database Tool Window** in IntelliJ to connect your PostgreSQL database.

+### Step 3: Update Application Properties
+- Update the `application.properties` file:

+- spring.datasource.url=jdbc:postgresql://localhost:5432/your_database_name
+- spring.datasource.username=your_database_username
+- spring.datasource.password=your_database_password